junegunn/gimchi/README.md

 - Decompose a Korean character into its 3 components, namely chosung, jungsung and optional jongsung.
 - Compose elements back into the Korean character
 - Read numbers in Korean
-- Pronounce Korean character string
+- Pronounce Korean characters
-- Romanize Korean character string
+- Romanize Korean characters

 Gimchi (partially) implements the following rules dictated by The National Institute of The Korean Language (http://www.korean.go.kr)